huskyhehe/accenture-company-ecommerce-app/tasks.md

 - SearchController and ReportController both updated to use the SearchService
 - All unit tests pass

-In Spring, controllers are used to provide functionality over the web.
-Services, on the other hand, provide functionality that can be reused anywhere throughout an application.
-In this case, the controllers will be refactored to use a shared service.
-In this task you’ll need to do the following:

 ### To-Do List
 - [x] Create the new SearchService class in the “services” package.
 All of the search logic from the SearchController should be moved into a function in this class for reusability.
 - [x] Using @Autowired, inject the SearchService into the SearchController and ReportController.
 - [x] Refactor both controller classes to use the service by rewriting their functions to use the new service.
 - [x] Ensure unit tests all pass

+### Tips
+In Spring, controllers are used to provide functionality over the web.
+Services, on the other hand, provide functionality that can be reused anywhere throughout an application.
+In this case, the controllers will be refactored to use a shared service.

 ### Resources
 - Spring Boot Web Development